yannickferenczi/fancy-farmers/README.md

     </li>
 </ol>

-**Testing the Features with the User Stories from the User Experience section above**
+<strong>Testing the Features along with the User Stories from the User Experience section above</strong>

 <ul>
     <li>